 The Odessa Police Facility Focus Group was formed, consisting of Odessa residents, to assess the current and future needs of the Odessa Police Department, and by extension, the public safety needs of the Odessa community.
 The group's mission was to recommend options that align with public values, support the operational requirements of the Odessa Police Department, address both present and future community needs, and ensure the fiscal responsible use of taxpayer dollars.
 After extensive research, deliberation, and community input, guided by the group's mission and goals, they concluded that the construction of a new police facility and the implementation of a dedicated public safety sales tax are critical investments in the safety and well-being of Odessa.
-The following conclusions were reached, which were presented to the Odessa Board of Aldermen.
+The following recommendations were reached, which were presented to the Odessa Board of Aldermen.

 GOALS